How to Make an Ice Chest Float

 Take the nylon rope, and simply loop it through the four pieces already cut, to form a rectangular frame.

 Make sure you leave a long line with a finger-loop on any of the corners.
 Make sure the corners line up as you slide the rope through the noodles.
 Continue working the rope until all four pieces have been slipped together to form a rectangular base to hold your floating ice cooler.
 Make sure you don’t tighten the rope around the loop too much to prevent breakage.
-Make sure the rope is tight enough to hold the poodles together.
+Make sure the rope is tight enough to hold the pool noodles together.

 The last step is to place the box inside the frame and the ice chest float is completed.